numaproj/numaflow/docs/user-guide/reference/ordered-processing.md

 - **Source vertices** always preserve input order regardless of the `ordered` setting.
 - **Key-based routing**: ordering is guaranteed per key.
 Messages with different keys may still be interleaved across partitions.
 Ensure your UDF or SDK sets meaningful message keys to leverage per-key ordering.
-- **`readBatchSize: 1`** is strongly recommended for strict ordering.
+- **`readBatchSize: 1`** is required for strict ordering.
 With a larger batch size, multiple messages may be in-flight simultaneously within a single pod.
 - **Throughput trade-off**: ordered processing limits parallelism within a partition.
 Consider the number of partitions carefully to balance ordering guarantees with throughput requirements.